- History of Vehicle Excise Duty

 Vehicle Excise Duty for older vehicles

 If you drive a car that was registered on or before 1 March 2001 then you will continue to pay VED at the rate you have been accustomed to.
-This rate is calculated based upon cubic centimetres meaning that engines smaller than 1549cc or approx 1.5 litres must pay £145 per year if they pay for 12 months up-front.
+This rate is calculated based upon cubic centimetres meaning that engines smaller than 1549cc or approx 1.5 litres must pay £160 per year if they pay for 12 months up-front.

-Older cars with larger engines are required to pay £235 per year.
+Older cars with larger engines are required to pay £265 per year.

-On this scheme of VED you are incentivised to pay up front to get the better deal.
-If you elect to pay in 6-month instalments then the price may vary slightly.You can see a full breakdown of the charges by going to the DVLA website.
+On this scheme of VED you are incentivised to pay upfront to get the better deal.
+If you elect to pay in 6-month instalments then the price may vary slightly.
+If you would like to find out the full breakdown of the charges they are available and regularly updated on the DVLA website.